 For me, the key theme was that of culture and ethos.
 It was striking that everyone who engaged with the OLEVI culture and ethos is moved forwards – a genuine culture of growth and value in the abilities of all individuals.
 I think my greatest golden nuggets (or fridge magnets as they became known!) were very much based in the further embedding of coaching, and the evaluation of the impact of all of the professional learning opportunities we provide for our staff.

 I think for our leaders (and everyone!) to reflect on how these conversations impact both people involved can have a profound effect on our default position when holding conversations and turn them into informal coaching opportunities.
-I also believe that an awareness as to how we conduct any conversation can help us convey care and trust in others, hence growing their confidence, assertiveness and resilience as a result.
-It really did strike me as a great way to show someone the unconditional positive regard that we have in them.
+I also believe that an awareness as to how we conduct any conversation can help us to convey care and trust in others, hence growing their confidence, assertiveness and resilience as a result.
+It really did strike me as a great way to show someone the unconditional positive regard in which we hold them.

 My final golden nugget came from Jacquie Smith who spoke about a three-week approach to in-school CPD.
 The Learn-Apply-Evaluate model made so much sense!
 I have been working through different pieces of research with regards to the evaluation of CPD but this gave me the clarity I’ve been seeking.